 Social proof: show that you are validated by others

-The need to belong to a group drives people to follow the choices of their peers, especially in times of uncertainty.
-Posting testimonials, opinions or successful collaborations is an effective method of persuasion.
+The need to belong to a group pushes people to follow the choices of their peers, especially in uncertainty.
+Displaying testimonials, opinions or successful collaborations is an effective method to convince.

 - Publish case studies illustrating the successes achieved by your customers or partners.

-- Highlight key figures, such as "80 % of our users have doubled their web traffic".
+- Highlight key numbers, such as “80% of our users doubled their web traffic.”

-- Share positive reviews of your services via targeted publications.
+- Share positive reviews about your services through targeted posts.

 People are more likely to say “yes” to people they like.
 Showing your authenticity and genuine interest in your audience is essential to building trust.